Comparing Messier’s globs

 The density of M53 is average (Shapley class V) and it took high magnification well to break down the core, which showed an atypical triangular shape and seemed to have a few dark lines running through it.
 The direct halo around the core was not perfectly round, but had a bit of a “dent” on the upper side in the sketch, resembling a cheek-tooth.
 The right side was edged a bit sharper and curled around a brighter star under the centre in a comma-shape.
 Around the cluster some 25 brighter stars were noted, most of them close to the outer halo of the dimmest suns.
 Sketched with the 16″ Alkaid @362x.

 On to a cluster that appears a bit strange: M30.
-It’s the toughest object during the Messier Marathon and in autumn the globular cluster rises to only about 15 degrees in my sky; not very favorable, but at least some details can be seen.
+It’s the toughest object during a Messier Marathon and in autumn the globular cluster rises to only about 15 degrees in my sky; not very favorable, but at least some details can still be seen.
 The moderately sized cluster has quite a dense core which seems to be elliptical.
 Around it some graininess can be seen, especially with averted vision.
-The object seems to be sustained by two “canes” of stars, which gives it a funny look.
+The object appears to be sustained by two “canes” of stars, which gives it a funny look.
 Due to the low position in the sky I used a magnification of 181x with the 16″ Alkaid.